 Nowadays Primary Forests and ancient trees are rare.
 There are still spectacular forests with a huge biodiversity or ancient trees to discover.

 The dry season last from December to late April.
 Anyway, showers can also occur in the dry season and especially in the rainforest.
-The hottest months are March and April with temperatures up to 34 degrees and even more and high humidity.
-The rainy season starts late April until the end of November.
-Most rainfall from May to July and from October to November.
+The hottest months with high humidity are March and April with temps around 34°C. The rainy season starts late April and lasts until the end of November.
+Most precipitation from May to July and from October to November.

 - To experience the vivid rainforest May is the best month.